IVC Blood Clot Filter Lawyers Representing Victims Nationwide

 Contact Experienced IVC Filter Lawyers

 Babbitt & Johnson, P.A. has a proven record of success in handling cases involving defective medical devices, nationwide.
-To schedule a discussion about your IVC filter lawsuit claim, contact our IVC filter lawyers today toll-free at 1-888-666-0523.
+To schedule a discussion about your IVC filter lawsuit claim, contact our IVC filter lawyers at (561) 375-2841.
 We will review your case and explain your options at no charge.